adrobinoga/zk-protocol/protocol.md

 #### Reply Number ####

 After a successful connection the counter starts from zero counting the number of replies, a command sent to the machine carries this reply counter and this number is the same for a valid reply from the machine.
+After receiving a reply from the machine, the counter becomes incremented and this new value is sent in the next request.

+The reply number should evolve like this:

+	> 0000
+		> 0000
+	> 0001
+		> 0001
+	> 0002
+		> 0002

 #### Data ####